Research Project

 How should the risks of sea-level rise be shared?

 We are used to thinking of natural hazards as unpredictable, one-off events like earthquakes.
 And our legal and policy framework is set up for such sudden and unpredictable natural hazards.
-But sea-level rise policies should not be like natural hazard policies, because sea-level rise is locked in and gradual.
+But sea-level rise policies should not be like natural hazard policies, because sea-level rise is gradual.

 Equality and agency: